adamcseresznye/adamcseresznye.github.io/_posts/2022-08-08-Scraping and analyzing Machine learning and Deep learning articles on Pubmed.md

 To extract country names from the citation records we will use the pycountry library.
-For installation instructions please visit [this website.](https://pypi.org/project/pycountry/).
+For installation instructions please visit [this website](https://pypi.org/project/pycountry/).
 First, we will save the extracted country names in a list of dictionaries.
-Please keep in mind that there could be multiple countries (or institutions from multiple countries) countributing to the articles.
+Please keep in mind there could be multiple countries (or institutions from multiple countries) countributing to the articles.

 Python dictionary is an ideal way of storing such data.
-Country names belonging to the same publication recieves the same key.
+Country names belonging to similar publications recieve similar keys.

 For example, if the first article in our institute column is the result of the collaboration of two countries, let’s say China and Germany, our